Georg912/Projektarbeit_Kunes/README.md

 # Getting Started

-To use the jupyter notebooks provided in this repository one needs `Python` version 3.6 or higher and also has to download certain Modules (like `Numpy`) to run the code.
+To use the jupyter notebooks provided in this repository one needs `Python` version 3.7 or higher, but less than 3.11 (Due to `Numba`, a JIT compiler Module to speed up code, currently not available for `Python 3.11`) and also has to download certain Modules (like `Numpy`) to run the code.
 The required Modules are listed in the `requirements.txt` file.

 After finishing the setup for your OS you can start a jupyter notebook server (see [Ubuntu (Linux)](#ubuntu-linux), [Mac OS](#mac-os) or [Windows](#windows) sections below).

 The relevant notebooks for playing around are located in the `CCMP/` folder and are named `<number>_<topic_name>.ipynb`.
 The source code for the algorithms is located in the `Modules` folder.

-## Ubuntu (Linux)
+## Ubuntu (and other Linux Distributions)

-Normally, in Ubuntu 18.04 and higher `Python3.6` or newer should be preinstalled.
+Normally, in Ubuntu 20.04 and higher `Python3.8` or newer should be preinstalled.
 One can check by calling:

     $ python --version
     # or
     $ python3 --version
-    # which might return: Python 3.6
+    # which might return: Python 3.8

 If a lower version is installed, call:

     $ sudo apt-get update
-    $ sudo apt-get install python3.6 # or higher
+    $ sudo apt-get install python3.8 # or higher

 And check again the version.
+If no newer version is available, google how to install higher versions, which should lead to a `deadsnake PPA` or write me an [e-mail](https://github.com/Georg912/Projektarbeit_Kunes/issues) and I can try to help.

 To install the required Modules simply run:

     $ pip install -r requirements.txt  --upgrade